Center for Teaching

 …request a TA?

-Speak with the chair of your department or the appropriate dean in your school or college; s/he will know the criteria and the procedure for requesting a TA.
+Speak with the chair of your department or the appropriate dean in your school or college about the criteria and the procedures for requesting a TA.

 …submit grades to the Registrar?